 - Your results may be unclear, meaning you may be called back for more tests.
-This does not necessarily mean you have breast cancer, and, understandable, may cause you unnecessary distress.
+This does not necessarily mean you have breast cancer, but understandably this might worry you.

 - Screening picks up most forms of breast cancer, but there is a small chance that some cancers may be missed or not show up.